github-education-resources/teachers_pet/README.md

 ## Creating assignments

-For each assignment, run create\_repos.rb to create a repository for each student.
-The repositories are technically created per team, but if you use create\_teams.rb first, then there will be one team per student.
+For each assignment, run `create_repos` to create a repository for each student.
+The repositories are technically created per team, but if you use `create_teams` first, then there will be one team per student.

 ## Collaborator access